drphld/SmartThings-HTTP-Online-Sensor/README.md

 3) Copy the HEX encoded value
 4) Go back to the edit screen for your device and paste the HEX encoded value as the new "Device Network Id"

 Now, if you go back to live logging, you should see messages about your device being ONLINE or OFFLINE, depending on if it can be reached.
-Your device will show up in the SmartThings mobile apps and you'll be able to run automation based on its state.
+Your device will show up in the SmartThings mobile apps and you'll be able to run automation based on its presence state.

-Note that the status values to trigger off of are "ONLINE" and "OFFLINE".